 Key Fact: Match your game format to your family's personality and host capacity first—theme and player count come second.

 Running a murder mystery game for 10+ players demands strategic planning—the chaos of a crowded room can derail even the best plot.
-These proven strategies ensure smooth gameplay, maximum engagement, and a mystery that actually gets solved.
+These strategies support smooth gameplay, strong engagement, and a mystery that actually gets solved.

 Managing pacing, clues, and 15+ players simultaneously creates bottlenecks that kill momentum.
 Recruit a trusted co-host to handle logistics while you focus on narrative flow.
 One person tracks who's asked questions, another manages props and evidence distribution, and a third facilitates breakout investigation groups.
 This division of labor keeps the investigation moving smoothly and prevents any single player from monopolizing your attention.